-- 1. The basis for the MSA's conclusion that its response to the report or formal complaint was not deliberately indifferent; - 2.
-The measures MSA has taken that are designed to restore or preserve equal access to the school district's education program or activity; and - 3.
-If the MSA does not provide a complainant with supportive measures, then it must document the reasons why such a response was not clearly unreasonable in light of the known circumstances.
+- 3. If Math and Science Academy does not provide a complainant with supportive measures, then it must document the reasons why such a response was not clearly unreasonable in light of the known circumstances.
 Such a record must be maintained for a period of seven years. - 4.
-The documentation of certain bases or measures does not limit the recipient in the future from providing additional explanations or detailing additional measures taken. - B. The MSA must also maintain for a period of seven calendar years records of: - 1.
+The documentation of certain bases or measures does not limit the recipient in the future from providing additional explanations or detailing additional measures taken. - B. Math and Science Academy must also maintain for a period of seven calendar years records of: - 1.
 Each sexual harassment investigation including any determination regarding responsibility, any disciplinary sanctions imposed on the respondent, and any remedies provided to the complainant designed to restore or preserve equal access to the recipient's education program or activity; - 2.
 Any appeal and the result therefrom; - 3.
 Any informal resolution and the result therefrom; and - 4.
 All materials used to train Title IX Personnel.

 Legal References: Minn.
 Stat. § 121A.04 (Athletic Programs; Sex Discrimination) Minn.
 Stat. §§ 121A.40 - 121A.575 (Minnesota Pupil Fair Dismissal Act) Minn.
 Stat.
 Ch.
 363A (Minnesota Human Rights Act) 20 U.S.C. §§ 1681-1688 (Title IX of the Education Amendments) 34 C.F.R.
 Part 106 (Implementing Regulations of Title IX) 20 U.S.C § 1400, et seq.
-(Individuals with Disabilities Act) 29 U.S.C. § 794 (Section 504 of the Rehabilitation Act) 42 U.S.C. § 12101, et seq.
+(Individuals with Disabilities Education Act) 29 U.S.C. § 794 (Section 504 of the Rehabilitation Act) 42 U.S.C. § 12101, et seq.
 (Americans with Disabilities Act) 20 U.S.C. § 1232g (Family Educational Rights and Privacy Act of 1974) 20 U.S.C. § 1092 et seq.
-(Jeanne Clery Disclosure of Campus Security and Campus Crime Statistics Act ("Clery Act")

-Cross References: MSBA/MASA Model Policy 102 (Equal Educational Opportunity) MSBA/MASA Model Policy 413 (Harassment and Violence) MSBA/MASA Model Policy 506 (Student Discipline) MSBA/MASA Model Policy 528 (Student Parental, Family, and Marital Status Nondiscrimination)
+(Jeanne Clery Disclosure of Campus Security and Campus Crime Statistics Act ("Clery Act") Cross References: MSBA/MASA Model Policy 102 (Equal Educational Opportunity) MSBA/MASA Model Policy 413 (Harassment and Violence) MSBA/MASA Model Policy 506 (Student Discipline) MSBA/MASA Model Policy 528 (Student Parental, Family, and Marital Status Nondiscrimination)